ReactiveMongo/reactivemongo-site/releases/0.10/documentation/tutorial/connect-database.md

 val driver = new MongoDriver
 {% endhighlight %}

-Without any parameter, `MongoDriver` creates a new Akka's `ActorSystem`.
+Without any parameter, `MongoDriver` creates a new Akka `ActorSystem`.
 Obviously, you may want to reuse an existing system to avoid wasting resources.

 {% highlight scala %}
 val driver = new MongoDriver(existingSystem)